rezmeplxrf/spendwise_web/README.md

 For your information, I had no prior experience with web development.
 You can too probably grasp how it works within an hour.

+You can change the codes to your liking or just use it to get the idea of how dart web works but since it's for my app's actual landing page as well as privacy policy and terms of use pages, Please do not use as it is.

 ### Install
 dart pub add build_runner build_web_compilers --dev
 dart pub global activate webdev